tpl2go/toneapi/README.md

 Functions which dont support multiple types are ignored in this library.
 For example `ippsCountInRange_32s`, `ippsFindNearestOne_16u`.

 Function which offer multiple accuracy levels for the same input type, only the most accurate is selected.

+## Contributions
+This project welcomes contributions and is keen to hear how it can be tweaked to serve your project needs.
+Do drop a message under issues if there are requests